liferay/liferay-frontend-projects/packages/liferay-js-insights/README.md

   - `clay2`:`{[string]}` - List of dependencies with Clay2 packages (clay-*).
   - `others`:`{[string]}` - List of other dependencies.

-- The Table name should be provided as `--name`.
+- The Table name should be provided as `--output`.
 If none is passed, it defaults to `master`.

 `npx liferay-js-insights --airtable src/**/*.es.js`